omateusventura/omateusventura/README.md

 <p>Hello everyone,</p>

-<p>My name is Mateus Ventura, Full Stack Developer with 5 years of solid experience and knowledge in React.js, Node, C# and Laravel.</p>
+<p>My name is Mateus Ventura, Full Stack Developer with 5 years of solid experience and knowledge in React.js, Node.js, C# and Laravel.</p>

 <p>I consider myself a technology enthusiast, proceeding passionate to explore the digital universe with a curious mind and tireless determination, always seeking new ways to harness the power of technology creating innovative solutions and inspire positive changes.</p>